Axl Rose: Legal issues

-Rose was arrested over 20 times as a teenager in Indiana.

-Rose and Slash were charged with statutory rape in 1985 after Rose had sex with a 15 year old girl named Michelle.
-After sleeping together, they had an argument and the girl left the house while she was still naked.
-Rose recalled the events: "This hippy chick wandered in and started fucking with our equipment trying to break stuff.
-So eventually she wound up running down Sunset naked, all dingy, and didn't even know her own name."
-After several weeks being fugitives hiding from police, the charges against the two were dropped due to lack of evidence.
+As a teenager in Indiana, Rose was arrested more than 20 times.
+He later said, "Five of those times I was guilty...
+I was drinking at a party underage.
+The other times I got busted because the cops hated me".

-In November 1987, Rose was arrested onstage after assaulting a security guard during a show.
-Rose was held backstage and allowed to leave if he apologized to the guards, but refused and was arrested.
+In November 1987, Rose was arrested onstage after assaulting a security guard during a concert.
+He was held backstage and offered release if he apologized, but refused and was taken into custody.

-In 1990, Rose was arrested for assault with a deadly weapon after allegedly hitting his next-door neighbor on the head with an empty wine bottle.
-Rose stated that the neighbor swung a wine bottle at him after he responded to her yelling.
-There had also been frequent incidents between the two over loud music being played.
-The run-ins with his neighbor inspired the lyrics to the song "Right Next Door To Hell" on Use Your Illusion I.
+In 1990, Rose was charged with assault with a deadly weapon after allegedly striking his neighbor with an empty wine bottle.
+He claimed the neighbor had swung a bottle at him first, following repeated disputes over loud music.
+The incident inspired the lyrics to "Right Next Door to Hell" on Use Your Illusion I.

-In 1992, Rose was arrested for his role in the Riverport Riot.
-Rose was found guilty of property damage and assault.
-He was fined $50,000 and given two years probation.
+In 1992, Rose was arrested for his role in the Riverport Riot, which occurred the previous year when he abruptly ended a concert near St. Louis.
+He was found guilty of property damage and assault, fined $50,000, and sentenced to two years' probation.

-Rose was arrested in 1998 at an airport in Phoenix, Arizona for threatening an airport guard who was searching his luggage.
-He was charged with a misdemeanor count of disorderly conduct.
-Rose's publicist stated the incident was a "simple misunderstanding and that Rose was simply trying to protect a fragile memento he had been given."
+In 1998, Rose was arrested at Sky Harbor Airport in Phoenix, Arizona for threatening a security guard during a luggage search.
+He was charged with misdemeanor disorderly conduct.
+His publicist described the event as a misunderstanding, saying Rose was trying to protect a fragile memento.

-Rose was arrested in Sweden in June 2006 for biting a security guard in the leg.
-The guard had confronted Rose who was arguing with a woman in a hotel lobby.
-Rose was deemed too intoxicated to be questioned right away by police.
-He was fined $5,500 for the incident as well as ordered to pay $1,360 in damages to the guard.
+In June 2006, Rose was arrested in Sweden for biting a security guard's leg during an altercation in a hotel lobby.
+He was deemed too intoxicated to be questioned immediately and was later fined $5,500 and ordered to pay $1,360 in damages.